SCIENTIFIC

 Those little jars with small truffles found throughout Italy that lure tourists to buy them as gifts are in fact the rubbish truffles that would otherwise go to truffle salsa which is generally liberally infused with fake synthetic aroma sand mushroom.
 They would never be served in any decent restaurant.
 Our advice is don’t waste your money!

 Buying a truffle that is less than the size of a walnut is to misplace your money.
 Rather buy a piece of a large truffle.
+Always smell the truffle and reject any truffle with a winey sour smell.

 Check the skin of the truffle for miniscule signs of mould which is often also indicated in the changed aroma…this mould cannot be washed and brushed out as it will already have permeated the truffle.